 Generally, courses completed through the OOS do not have formal exams, but instead are designed for culminating tasks that students work on all through the semester.
 We believe that this is a better way for students to demonstrate their learning, than formal exams.

 - At the start of each semester, our Guidance Counsellor will post a form (Graduation and Post-Secondary Information Request) for student’s to complete in the Student Guide.
-Using the information in the form, instructions are sent to students VLC Gmail account about how to apply for post-secondary institutions both in Ontario and out-of-province.
+The OOS will forward your grades to your day school, who will forward your marks to OUAC.

 - Depending on the student’s status, our school will upload marks to OUAC and/or OCAS, or mail the marks to the post-secondary institutions upon request.
 If a student is enrolled at another publicly or privately-funded school then that school will be responsible for uploading courses/marks to OCAS and/or OUAC.

 - Please note: It is the student’s responsibility to complete the form in order for our office to ensure the necessary information is sent to post-secondary institutions.